An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Patrick Industries Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PATK stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Homebuilding industry.
+We show how PATK stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Wood Kitchen Cabinet and Countertop Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.